LCSL/FALKON_paper/README.md

 Example:

 Given `Xtr`, `Ytr` as the training set, the above script executes FALKON with a Guassian kernel of width 15, a lambda 0.001, 10,000 Nystrom centers for 10 iterations.
-Note that the code is not using any support function and callback, and the GPU will be used for the computations.
-Furthermore specifying `[]` as `memToUse` the function will use all the free memory available on the machine.
+Note that for how the code has been written, FALKON is not using any support function and callback.
+Furthermore the GPU will be used for the computations and specifying `[]` as `memToUse` the function will use all the free memory available on the machine.

 ```matlab